I'm new to this band...

 All Time Low likes bras.
-If you ever go to their concerts throw bras up on the stage.All Time Low is a pop-punk band band hailing from Baltimore, Maryland, formed in 2003 with four members; Alexander (Alex) Gaskarth (rhythm guitarist, vocals,) Jack Barakat (lead guitar, backing vocals,) Rian Dawson (drums,) and Zachary (Zack) Merrick (bassist, back vocals.)
-They're most known for their singles "Weightless," "Damned If I Do 'Ya," and "Dear Maria, Count Me In," and have released five full-length albums and three E Ps at current, as well as a DVD documentary filmed on tour.
+If you ever go to their concerts throw bras up on the stage.All Time Low is a Pop Punk band band hailing from Baltimore, Maryland, formed in 2003 with four members; Alexander (Alex) Gaskarth (rhythm guitarist, vocals,) Jack Barakat (lead guitar, backing vocals,) Rian Dawson (drums,) and Zachary (Zack) Merrick (bassist, back vocals.)
+They're most known for their singles "Weightless," "Damned If I Do 'Ya," and "Dear Maria, Count Me In," and have released 7 full-length albums, 5 E Ps, & 2 live albums at current, as well as 2 DVD documentaries filmed on tours.

 — Taylorisnowhere via YouTube

 - The Three Words To Remember In Dealing With The End (EP) (2004)